josephManzambi/dam-ga/README.md

 Troubleshooting
 - Access denied when assuming role:
   - Check the OIDC trust policy and that the role ARN matches.
 Ensure audience and subject conditions align with your org’s GitHub settings.
+- Baseline invalid error:
+  - The validator requires a non-empty `engines` object and at least one of `parameters`, `clusterParameters`, or `exports` per engine.
+Fix structural issues and re-run.
 - “previous configuration is in progress” on remediation:
   - Re-run later; the script includes backoff but may need time after prior changes.
 - Default parameter groups:
   - If your environments use default.* groups but you still want to enforce values, set rules.skipDefaultParameterGroups = false (note: many defaults are immutable).
+- Missing CloudWatch log group warnings:
+  - If you see many warnings with AccessDenied for log groups, ensure the scanning role has `logs:DescribeLogGroups`.
+- Masked values in report:
+  - Masking is name-based pattern matching.
+If a non-sensitive parameter is masked unexpectedly, rename baseline key if possible or adjust pattern (requires code edit).

+License and contributions
+- (Add a LICENSE file if distributing publicly.)
+- PRs/issues welcome.
+Do not include secrets or account IDs in examples.

 ## IAM Roles (GitHub Actions OIDC)

 Use the `iam-rds-compliance-roles.yaml` template to deploy detection and remediation roles.